thoschr/kalendar/README.md

 <font color="#FF0000">The project is currently under heavly development</font> and requires a lot of work to be ready for the first release.
 Stay tuned.

+The final result should be something similar to gnome-calendar.

 ### License
 GPLv3